oscargarza356/UIGameMarket/READ_ME.txt

 Django

+QUICK INSTALLATION Guide works both for Windows and Linux:
+1-Have Python3 and PIP installed,
+2-Run command "pip -install Django"
+3-Run command inside project directory "python3 manage.py runserver" or "python manage.py runserver" now just go to the local ip provided by the terminal.
+Note: the comamnd needs to be run where the manage.py file is located.
+You should now be able to see the website running

 Instructions on admin:
 Once you are able to run the project use admin to add more games or do other admin stuff, for this run the command "python3 manage.py createsuperuser" to create a admin user, once you have one go to "/admin" in the web-browser and login.